Narwallets/meta-pool/docs/index.md

 G-SKASH gov-token holders can also re-direct up to 50% of manteinance funds to other mantainers and contributors.

 ## Governance

+(When Phase II - DAO Governance is implemented)

 G-SKASH holders can vote on:
 * Diversification: Validator distribution list, and how much NEAR to distribute to each one.
-* `distribute()` Batch stake size.
-By default 100-150K NEAR
 * Fee curve parameters for the NEAR/SKASH Liquidity Pool (min fee, max fee, slope)
 * How to use treasury funds for DAO expansion
 * Operational costs fee
 * Maintenance funds redirections
-* Move treasury funds to the dividends-pool
+* Move treasury funds in/out of the G-SKASH dividends-pool
+* `distribute()` Batch stake size.
+By default 100-150K NEAR
+* G-SKASH mint reward multiplier for:
+  * SKASH-sellers/immediate unstake (default 1 G-SKASH per each discounted NEAR)
+  * Stakers (default 5 G-SKASH per * staking reward)
+  * LP-providers (default 20 G-SKASH * fee received)

 Half of treasury funds must be used for DAO expansion and manteinance.
 The other 50% can be user for expansion by presenting proposals, o can be moved to the dividends-pool (once a month).

 The Dividends-pool is a SKASH/G-SKASH liquidity pool allowing G-SKASH owners to burn G-SKASH to obtain SKASH.
 This pool sets a base-price for G-SKASH tokens.
 When users vote to add SKASH to the dividends-pool, G-SKASH base-price is incremented.
 Users can also vote to remove SKASH from the dividends-pool back to the treasury, lowering the G-SKASH base price.

 Users get G-SKASH tokens minted for them when:
+* They sell SKASH (immediate unstaking) (1x multiplier)
-* They receive rewards for holding SKASH
+* They receive rewards for holding SKASH (5x multiplier)
-* They receive fees in the NEAR/SKASH Liquidity pool (by being a Liquidity Provider)
+* They receive fees in the NEAR/SKASH Liquidity pool (20x multiplier)

-So, G-SKASH governance tokens are minted and distributed to users holding SKASH and to users providing liquidity.
+G-SKASH governance tokens are minted and distributed to:
+* users holding SKASH and
+* users providing liquidity.
+* users paying immediate unstaking fees

 ## Operational costs